-As at December 31, 2020, the Company had an unsecured US\$1.2 billion revolving credit facility with a syndicate of banks.
+As at December 31, 2021, the Company had an unsecured US\$1.2 billion revolving credit facility with a syndicate of banks.
 The facility bears interest at the applicable benchmark interest rate, plus an interest rate margin linked to the Company's net debt to EBITDA.
-In February 2020, this facility was amended, extending the maturity from March 29, 2023, to February 28, 2025.
-As at December 31, 2020, \$4.1 million of contingent letters of credit were drawn on this syndicated bank credit facility.
+Borrowings under the facility were \$11.0 million (CDOR plus 1.0%) along with \$3.5 million of contingent letters of credit drawn on this syndicated bank credit facility.